amoweolubusayo/bankApi/README.md

 To view the tiny frontend app locally, run your port e.g localhost:3000/ to test web socket

 IP is limited to 10 requests per call

+To run the app, use command 'npm run dev'
+To run the test suites, use command 'npm test'